-The high school based dual enrollment program offers general education college courses at several area high schools.
+The high school based dual enrollment program offers college courses at several area high schools.
 Course fees are substantially reduced for the high school based program and students may be eligible for a lottery funded grant.

 Admission requirements for the high school based program are as follows:

 - 19 composite score on the ACT

 - 18 English sub-score for students taking English Composition

 - 18 math sub-score for students taking college algebra; 15 math sub-score for students taking Probability/Stats

 - 100 admissions index score: 30 times the high school GPA (based on a 4.0 scale) plus the composite ACT score